Skip to content

 • Craft precise natural language instructions for Operator.
 These instructions will be derived from the Tallyfy task description and any relevant form field data.

-5. Integration Method (Anticipated):
+5. Integration Considerations:

 How Tallyfy Could Integrate with OpenAI Operator (Example Scenario)